rishab-partha/Cancer-Progression-Pub/README.md

 To reproduce drug recommendation results, modify lines 44-46 of `predict_genes_drugs_official.py` to load in your model of choice, and then run `main.py`.

+Overall, the specific RNN machine learning configuration used in this project contained an Embedding of length 256 (i.e. transforming each mutation into a float matrix of length 256), a bidirectional LSTM layer of length 64, and two Dense layers, which were activated with the Rectified Linear Unit (ReLU) and SoftMax, respectively.
+Training was performed using the Adam optimizer with a learning rate of 1e-4 over 200 epochs and a batch size of 16.
+Sequences were postfix-padded to the maximum length in the dataset using empty strings.
+No early stopping strategies were used, and convergence was analyzed by continued decrease in validation loss.
+No random seeds were used.
+These parameters were generated using hyperparameter sweeps checking for the highest validation accuracy.

 # Licenses/Citations
 ## TCGA
 "The Cancer Genome Atlas Program."
 National Cancer Institute at the National Institutes of